forty8bits/feedhenry-backbone/README.md

 # FeedHenry Backbone

 This is a (really) early release of a backbone.localStorage based adapter for the [FeedHenry](http://feedhenry.com/) mobile platform.
-The obligatory todo example app is also an adaptation of TodoMVC for backbone.js, with a distinctly [Clear](http://www.realmacsoftware.com/clear/) twist on the UI, just because I really like the style and want to see if something so smooth will be possible through an HTML/CSS based mobile app.
+The obligatory todo example app is also there; an adaptation of TodoMVC for backbone.js, with a distinctly [Clear](http://www.realmacsoftware.com/clear/) twist on the UI, just because I really like the style and want to see if something so smooth will be possible through an HTML/CSS based mobile app.
 I'm optimistic that it will.